benjann/cdist/README.md

 or by a linear quantile regression process.
 Optionally, counterfactual decompositions of group differences can be obtained.

-To install `cdist` from GitHub, type
+To install `cdist` from the SSC Archive, type

+    . ssc install cdist, replace

+in Stata.
+Alternatively, install `cdist` from GitHub as follows:

     . net install cdist, replace from(https://raw.githubusercontent.com/benjann/cdist/main/)